How to Become a Process Server in 2026

 How to Find and Land Your First Law Firm Client

 Direct outreach is your fastest path to your first client.
-Law firms don't typically advertise that they're looking for a new process server — you have to reach out proactively.
+Law firms don't typically advertise when they're looking for a new process server.
+You have to reach out proactively.

 2. Send a professional introduction package.
 Create a one-page marketing letter or PDF that includes: your service area, services offered, pricing (or a note that you'll provide a quote), your turnaround time, and your contact information.
 Email this to the office manager, paralegal supervisor, or attorney at each firm on your list.